mdfarhaan/cryptoflash/README.md

 Crypto Portfolio Tracker, keep track of your Profits, Losses, Valuation, Transaction and Assets all at one place.

+> Built with ❤️ on NextJS and deployed to Vercel

 ## Dashboard
 View your profits, losses, best performing crypto currency, Cryptoflash dashboard is packed with information about your assets.
 Charts to visualise your assets.